bigsurly/Pfsense_PIA_Wireguard/README.md

 # Pfsense_PIA_Wireguard
 This scripts automates the recreation of a Wireguard VPN on a pfsense router.
-I plan to link this with a cron script that pings out the gateway and fires this script when the ping fails.
+I plan to link this with a cron script that pings out the PIA gateway and fires this script when the ping fails.

 Prequisites
--Python3.8 'I think it is installed by default but if not you can type pkg install py -Curl ‘pkg install curl’ from pfsense command line -Enable FreeBSD on pfsense https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html -Rest API for pfsense https://github.com/jaredhendrickson13/pfsense-api
+-Python3.8 'I think it is installed by default but if not you can type pkg install python3.8 and install from command line -Curl ‘pkg install curl’ from pfsense command line -Enable FreeBSD on pfsense https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html -Rest API for pfsense https://github.com/jaredhendrickson13/pfsense-api